 - Emergency Contraception

-Cash, personal checks, Beak 'Em Bucks, and all major credit cards are accepted.
+Cash, personal checks and all major credit cards are accepted.
 Currently enrolled students may choose to have prescriptions and OTC medications billed to their health center account.
 Most insurance plans are accepted.

 Insurance and Pharmacy Benefit Managers (PBMs)